LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       Manet’s refusal to study law led to arguments with his father and, eventually, a compromise by which it was agreed that Manet would become a naval officer.

-      But the 16 year-old Manet failed the exams and ended up on a merchant ship, called Havre et Guadeloupe, bound for Rio de Janeiro (8 December 1848 to 13 June 1849).
+      But the 16 year-old Manet failed his naval exams and ended up on a merchant ship, called Havre et Guadeloupe, bound for Rio de Janeiro (8 December 1848 to 13 June 1849).
 The idea was that Manet would study for his re-sits on board.

       <div class="interesting">